dotnet/docs/docs/ai/tutorial/llm-eval.md

 > [!div class="checklist"]
 >
+> * Clone and build the evaluation application
 > * Configure the models to test, generate test data, and perform evaluations
 > * Generate test data for an evaluation
 > * Perform an evaluation of your LLM
-> * View the results of an evaluation
+> * Review the results of an evaluation

 <!-- Required: Outline (no heading)